 Do not leave your vehicle when the engine is running unless you have to.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
 To be sure your vehicle will not move, even when you are on fairly level ground, always set your parking brake and move the shift lever to PARK (P).
-See Shifting Into Park (P) on page 2-36.
-If you are pulling a trailer, see Towing a Trailer (STS Only) on page 4-40.
-Ensure the shift lever is fully in PARK (P) before starting the engine.
+See Shifting Into Park (P) on page 122.
+If you are pulling a trailer, see Towing a Trailer on page 357.

+Make sure the shift lever is fully in PARK (P) before starting the engine.
 Your vehicle has an automatic transmission shift lock control system.

-You must fully apply your regular brakes before you can shift from PARK (P) when the ignition is on.
-If you cannot shift out of PARK (P), ease pressure on the shift lever.
-Push the shift lever all the way into PARK (P) while pressing the button on the shift lever as you maintain brake application.
-Then move the shift lever into the gear you wish.
-See Shifting Out of Park (P) on page 2-38.
+You must fully apply your regular brakes first and then press the shift lever button before you can shift from PARK (P) when the vehicle is running.
+If you cannot shift out of PARK (P), ease pressure on the shift lever and push the shift lever all the way into PARK (P) as you maintain brake application.
+Then press the shift lever button and move the shift lever into another gear.
+See Shifting Out of Park (P) on page 124.